 I was in Paris with a local and she ordered espressos for both of us at a bar.
 The bartender looked at me and said “an Americano?”.
 I responded “an espresso”.
 His response?
 “But, Americano style?”
 No, I assured him.
 An espresso.
 I get it.
 Many Americans who go to Europe think very differently of an espresso.

 Americano style is espresso but with hot water, which creates a water-down version of the espresso that is similar to the filtered off that is commonly had in America.

-Of course you’ll find the coffee preferences differ from country to country, and from region to region.
+Of course, you’ll find that coffee preferences differ from country to country, and from region to region.
 For example, in Portugal, a bica is common (a strong, bitter espresso).
 In Germany, filtered coffee (especially in a lighter blend) is popular.
 And in Greece, the frappe is king.

 In Southern Europe, you will notice that they tend to eat larger meals and don’t drink a lot of coffee, so they prefer much smaller, more intense flavor hot beverages like espresso, macchiato, cortado or ristretto.

 Those in Central Europe tend to consume more milk-based beverages like cappuccinos, lattes, and flat whites.
-In Eastern Europe, they have their own versions of milk-based beverages that contain cream or condensed milk.
+Eastern Europe has its own versions of milk-based beverages that contain cream or condensed milk.